tiennguyenLecle/modive/docs/authentication.md

 # Authentication in Modive

-This document outlines the authentication and session management architecture for the Modive application, built upon `next-auth` (Auth.js).
+This document outlines the authentication and session management architecture for the Modive application, built upon Supabase Auth.

 ## Table of Contents